 It helps you to add, edit, and remove metadata in your org in a trackable way.
 You can install unlocked packages to multiple organizations and upgrade your Salesforce apps more easily and faster.

 Unlocked packages follow a source-driven development model.
 The source of truth of the metadata contained within the package is your version control system, not what’s in an org.
 This model brings with it all the advantages of modern source-driven development models.

 Modular Application Development Concepts

-With Modular Application Development customer can break the one monolithic app to multiple packages defining dependency between them.
+With Modular Application Development, customers can break one monolithic app to multiple packages defining dependency between them.
 Unlock packages allow us to do that.
 Salesforce enterprise customers mostly used the org-based deployment approaches like Changesets and ANT deployment to deploy metadata to their orgs.
-With Unlocked Packages, there is way to do Modular Application package-based deployment.
+With Unlocked Packages, there is a way to do Modular Application package-based deployment.

 What are the benefits of packaging over Change Sets and ANT Migration Tool?